amalie246/amalie246/README.md

 - Webdevelopment and API-design: React, Node, Nodemon, Express, Typescript, MongoDB, Heroku deployment

 ### Fourth Semester
-- Programming in C for Linux
+- Programming in C for Linux: Using Debian 10 for C-programming, including socket programming, threads and more
-- Python Programming
+- Python Programming: Introductionary course, but I also have a job using Python for a project called Packaged Easier Access to API's
 - IT Project Management
 - Algorithms and Data Structures in Java

 ### Fifth Semester
 - Microservices
-- DevOps
+- DevOps in cloud
 - Agile Programming

 ### Sixth Semester